Select any article to jump.

 Section 7: Removal from Appointed Positions

 The Peer Ministry Team exists to provide leadership in the planning and implementation of the spiritual development mission of the CYO.
 Such activities include work on the annual retreats, presentations at monthly meetings, discussion nights, and special prayer services.
-The team consists of approximately 12 juniors and seniors, half male and half female, and ideally evenly divided between the two grade levels.
+The team consists of juniors and seniors, approximately half male and half female, and ideally evenly divided between the two grade levels.
 A member chosen in his/her junior year may remain on the team till graduation.

 Incoming juniors and seniors are eligible to apply for the team at the end of each academic year for a term that runs for one year beginning each June.
 The selection process includes an application, a written letter of recommendation from an adult at the member’s school, and CYO attendance records.
 A committee consisting of the Youth Minister, adult advisors, and graduating members of the Peer Ministry Team shall review all application packets in a “blind reading,” assigning scores to each component.
 Final selection is made based on these objective scores.